 Australian Shepherd Weight Calculator

 The Australian Shepherd Weight Calculator estimates expected adult weight and current weight status based on age, current weight, and size category.
 This tool helps Australian Shepherd owners and breeders monitor healthy growth patterns to ensure long-term health.
-Whether you are tracking a puppy's progress, checking for underweight issues, or predicting full size, this calculator provides reliable, actionable insights.
+Whether you are tracking a puppy's progress, checking for underweight issues, or predicting full size, this calculator provides reference, actionable insights.

 Enter your dog's age in weeks (0.5-156 weeks)